 Action should be taken if the issues in the case need a value judgment or balancing exercise about whether the person would now meet the requirements for registration (such as health or character).
 This is because these issues should be decided by the Registrar, who is in the best position to make such judgments if the person decides to reapply for registration in the future.

 Even if the Investigating Committee has decided that an entry was fraudulent, there may still be exceptional cases where it could decide to take no action.
 This is only likely to happen when the person concerned was not aware of the fraud as it was carried out by a third party.
 In such cases, taking no action will only be appropriate if there are no issues with the registration requirements that might need the specialist judgement of the Registrar.

 If it makes an order, the Investigating Committee should consider whether it is necessary to impose an interim order.
 In doing so, it should consider whether the fact that its decision will not take effect immediately would present a risk to:

 - members of the public

-- public confidence in nurses and midwives
+- public confidence in nurses, midwives and nursing associates

 - the person whose entry in the register it has been considering.